The Beatles (album): Genres and length

 The Beatles contains a wide range of musical styles, which authors Barry Miles and Gillian Gaar view as the most diverse of any of the group's albums.
-These styles include rock and roll, blues, folk, country, reggae, avant-garde, hard rock, music hall and psychedelic music.
-The only western instrument available to the group during their Indian visit was the acoustic guitar, and thus many of the songs were written and first performed on that instrument.
+These styles include rock and roll, blues, folk, country, reggae, avant-garde, hard rock, and music hall.
+The only Western instrument available to the group during their Indian visit was the acoustic guitar, and thus many of the songs were written and first performed on that instrument.
 Some of these songs remained acoustic on The Beatles and were recorded solo or by only part of the group (including "Wild Honey Pie", "Blackbird", "Julia", "I Will" and "Mother Nature's Son").

 Author Nicholas Schaffner views the acoustic slant as reflective of a widespread departure from the LSD-inspired psychedelia of 1967, an approach initiated by Bob Dylan and the Beach Boys and adopted in 1968 by artists such as the Rolling Stones and the Byrds.
 Edwin Faust of Stylus Magazine described The Beatles as "foremost an album about musical purity (as the album cover and title suggest).
-Whereas on prior Beatles albums, the band was getting into the habit of mixing several musical genres into a single song, on The White Album every song is faithful to its selected genre.
+Whereas on prior Beatles albums, the band was getting into the habit of mixing several musical genres into a single song, on the White Album every song is faithful to its selected genre.
 The rock n' roll tracks are purely rock n' roll; the folk songs are purely folk; the surreal pop numbers are purely surreal pop; and the experimental piece is purely experimental."

 Martin said he was against the idea of a double album at the time and suggested that the group reduce the number of songs to form a single album featuring their stronger work; the band refused.
 Reflecting on the album years later, Harrison said that some tracks could have been released as B-sides or withheld, but "there was a lot of ego in that band."
 He also supported the idea of the double album, to clear out the group's backlog of songs.
 Starr felt that the album should have been two separate records, which he jokingly called "The White Album" and "The Whiter Album".
 McCartney said that the record was fine as it was: "It was great.
 It sold.
 It's the bloody Beatles' White Album.
 Shut up!"